What Is the Medical Information Bureau (MIB)?

 Disputing or Changing an MIB Report

 If you find any errors in your MIB report, you can take steps to dispute or change this information.
-In order to do so, you’ll need to submit a signed Request for Reinvestigation Form and provide information including your name, date of birth, where you live, your Social Security number and any items that you believe to be incomplete or inaccurate.
+To do so, you’ll need to submit a signed Request for Reinvestigation Form and provide information including your name, date of birth, where you live, your Social Security number and any items that you believe to be incomplete or inaccurate.

 mglogo icon